aubreymoore/coconut-palm-status-on-Guam/notes/FIA-survey-results.md

 ![](https://github.com/aubreymoore/SQLite-database-for-Guam-Forest-Inventory/blob/master/change_analysis.png)

 Figure 3.
 Changes in island-wide tree population estimates between 2002 and 2013 using USFS FIA data for Guam.
-The analysis detected significant changes in population for only 3 species.
+The analysis detected significant changes in population for only 3 species: * *Cycas circinalis* decreased; *Hibiscus tiliaceus* increased and *Vitex parviflora* increased.
+High mortality of *Cocos nucifer* from an island-wide coconut rhinoceros beetle infestation and high mortality of *Neisosperma oppositifolia* (=*Ochrosia oppositifolia*) from fungus infection were not detected.